-Despite a highly skilled and educated population and an availability of light industrial land for development, Sherwood is met with constraints on infrastructure development and capacity and a location on the geographic fringes of the Metro region.
-This limits the viable development of employment land, and as a result, the City struggles with an unbalanced tax base.
+Despite a highly skilled and educated population and an availability of light industrial land for development, Sherwood is met with constraints.
+Infrastructure development, capacity and a location on the geographic fringes of the Metro region limits the viable development of employment land.
+As a result, the City struggles with an unbalanced tax base.
 Projected City budget shortfalls create concern that the City will not be able to maintain or increase level of services to its citizens and businesses in the future.
-In order to get the services Sherwood needs and desires, the City's tax base needs to expand the supply and development of revenue-generating employment land, which is one of the greater contributors to the City's tax base.
+In order to get the services Sherwood needs and desires, the City's tax base needs to expand the supply and development of revenuegenerating employment land, which is one of the greater contributors to the City's tax base.
 Expanding existing businesses and attracting new employment to Sherwood- particularly the right kind of jobs in the right places-will provide opportunities for higher wage jobs and help balance the City's tax base.

-The Thriving and Diversified theme explores the topic of economic development and complies with: Goal 9: Economic Development
+The Thriving and Diversified theme explores the topic of economic development and complies with:

+Goal 9: Economic Development